 Fees for Rocky Mountain National Park

 Everyone entering the park must have a pass.
 Standard entry passes are valid for seven calendar days from the day of purchase.
 Annual passes and senior lifelong passes also are available.
-Passes can be purchased at the entry gates of Rocky Mountain National Park or park visitor centers.
+Passes can be purchased at the entry gates of Rocky Mountain National Park or online.
 Credit cards are accepted at the entry gates.
 There are a number of fee-free days throughout the year.

 Entry fee details: